 You can move it effortlessly to a new spot, and see how it fares.
-Try a four-season porch, greenhouse, low-tunnel, or high-tunnel in a shady spot.
+Try a four-season porch, greenhouse, or even a low-tunnel or high-tunnel in a shady spot.

 Caring for your potted spice is so simple.
 Once temperatures climb above freezing again, all you have to do is set your plant out on the stoop or porch.

 Or, you may choose to give it its very own special place in your garden.